a04101999/Reverse-Engineering-Radiologist-Intentions-for-Clinical-Trust-and-Adoption/README.md

 ## Results for EGD-CXR data

-We provide the jupyter notebook to reproduce  all our results and plots  on the EGD-CXR data in the jupyter notebook.
+We provide the jupyter notebook ( CSBJ-results_reproduce_egd-cxr_public_github.ipynb)  to reproduce  all our results and plots  on the EGD-CXR data in the jupyter notebook.
 All the data needed to run the notebook is uploaded.
 Please refer above data section for the EGD-CXR.

 ## References: